dusanov/etl_workshift_exercise/README.md

 * ETLJob - Console app to consume the endpoint, transform and load it to the H2 database.

 ### WorkShiftRestEndpoint
 At boot time, app will randomly generate shift data for the previous week.
-This data will be served through Shift rest controller.
+This data will be served through the rest controller.
 There will be only two rest methods:
 * get - serves all records
 * get/{id} - serves one particular shift